Guilherme (footballer, born 1995): Loan to Fortaleza

 On 9 February 2023, after losing space at Grêmio, Guilherme was loaned to Fortaleza in the top tier, until December.
 He was the club's top goalscorer in their 2023 Copa Sudamericana run, as they lost the final to LDU Quito.

 Santos

 On 31 December 2023, Guilherme was announced at Santos in the second division, on a three-year deal.
 He made his debut for the club the following 20 January, starting in a 1–0 away win over Botafogo-SP.

 Guilherme scored his first goals for Peixe on 4 February 2024, netting a brace in a 2–0 home win over Guarani.
 He finished the year with 13 goals, being the club's top scorer as they returned to the top tier.

 Guilherme started the 2025 season by scoring seven goals in his first six matches; on 1 February, he scored a brace in a 3–1 win over São Paulo, with one of his goals being the club's 13,000 goal in their history.

+Houston Dynamo

+On 13 January 2026, Guilherme signed a deal with Major League Soccer side Houston Dynamo until the end of the 2027–28 season.